nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

 ## List of Available Genres
-These are the current list of available Genres in the genre list:
+These are the current available genres in the genre list:
 *  Action
 *  Adventure
 *  Comedy